 Knute Nelson Biography

-Knute Nelson was born in Evanger, Voss, Norway, on February 2, 1843.
-In 1849 he and his widowed mother emigrated to the United States, settling first in Chicago (1849–1850) and then in Dane County, Wisconsin, where he enlisted in the Fourth Wisconsin Cavalry Regiment (1861–1864) during the Civil War.
-Following the war he graduated from the Albion Academy and studied law in a Madison, Wisconsin, law office, being admitted to the bar in 1867.
-Knute Nelson married Nicolina Jacobsen in 1867.
-He served as a representative in the Wisconsin assembly from 1868-1869.
+Knute Nelson was born in Evanger, Voss, Norway, in 1843.
+In 1849 he and his widowed mother emigrated to the United States, settling first in Chicago (1849–1850) and then in Wisconsin, where he enlisted in the Fourth Wisconsin Infantry Regiment (1861–1864) during the Civil War.
+Following the war he graduated from the Albion Academy and studied law in a Madison, Wisconsin law office, being admitted to the bar in 1867.
+He served as a representative in the Wisconsin assembly from 1868 to 1869.

-Knute Nelson died on April 28, 1923, during his fifth senatorial term.
+Knute Nelson died in 1923, during his fifth senatorial term.
 He is buried in Alexandria, Minnesota.